BARGHEST-ngo/_WARD-UI/README.md

 **The alternative to empowering local actors is leaving them defenceless until outside help arrives — often too late, or never.**

 We believe that decentralised forensic tools like WARD aren’t here to replace experts — they extend their reach.

+---
+### Limitations

+**PLEASE BE AWARE THAT OUR HEURSTICS ARE BEING BUILT BY RUNNING AGAINST TEST DEVICES INFECTED WITH KNOWN SPYWARE IMPACTING CIVIL SOCIETY, FIELD TESTING WILL VARY.
+SOME HEURISTICS, THOSE WHICH FOCUS ON 0-click EXPLOIT CHAINS SPECIFICALLY, ARE CURRENTLY EXPLORATORY**
+**WE ARE AWARE THAT IMPLANTS CAN WIPE /data/tombstones & ADB DATA; WE MUST WORK WITH WHAT CAN GOT AND ENSURE WE PRESERVE DATA AS QUICK AS POSSIBLE, WHICH IS WHY WARD EXISTS**

 # GUIDE AND SETUP
 <img width="1366" height="768" alt="guideandsetup" src="https://github.com/user-attachments/assets/de787667-e3cb-47e2-83d4-e431db8a7edf" />